-- Guest room pricing based on views to nature: Analysis of 100 hotels around the world - Onsite survey of biophilic elements: Onsite survey of 15 properties on four continents - Global snapshot survey of biophilic hotel amenities: - brands with over 600 keys. - Tanzania, Thailand, and the United States. - · Largest proportion of surveyed hotels (38%) were in the USA. - during the day in the three biophilic and three conventional lobbies in Midtown Manhattan - and gaps between guest remarks and the hotel's advertised identity or guest experience
+- · Guest room pricing based on views to nature: Analysis of 100 hotels around the world - · Onsite survey of biophilic elements: Onsite survey of 15 properties on four continents - · Global snapshot survey of biophilic hotel amenities: - Survey responses covered hotels ranging from small boutique hotels with less than 30 keys to large hotel brands with over 600 keys. - Combined survey responses total 39 hotels and resorts from 18 countries Austria, Bhutan, Cambodia, Canada, China, Ecuador, England, Germany, India, Italy, Malaysia, Mexico, Netherlands, Singapore, Sweden, Tanzania, Thailand, and the United States. - · Largest proportion of surveyed hotels (38%) were in the USA. - User trends in biophilic vs. conventional hotel lobbies: Observed user trends at three different times during the day in the three biophilic and three conventional lobbies in Midtown Manhattan - Website description vs. reported guest experience: Compared language used to describe these same six hotels on their respective websites to the ten most recent TripAdvisor reviews.
+We then identified parallels and gaps between guest remarks and the hotel's advertised identity or guest experience